Archbishop’s Chapel, Lambeth Palace, London, 4 May 2006

 Unfortunately, Camus and Mother Maria never met, yet Sergei Hackel serves as a link between them.
 On the one hand Camus’ writings contributed significantly to Sergei’s spiritual and intellectual development.
 On the other hand, Fr Sergei was among the first in the English-speaking world to become aware of Mother Maria and to see in her one of the most significant models of sanctity to emerge not only in the Orthodox Church but in Christianity as a whole in many a year.
 He wrote what remains the most complete English-language biography of Mother Maria,

 Pearl of Great Price.
-Without doubt, his writings played a significant part in the process that at last resulted in her canonization in Paris two years ago.
+Without doubt, his writings played a significant part in the process that at last resulted in her canonization in Paris in 2004.
 On the same day, Fr Dimitri Klépinin, Yuri Skobtsov, and another martyred co-worker, Elie Fondaminsky, were also added to the church calendar.

 Several bishops and many priests were involved in the canonization service at Vespers that Saturday evening, but visually the most striking was Fr Sergei.
 Among all the glittering vestments, he was wearing a hand-embroidered vestment of coarse fabric.
 There’s a story here, I said to myself.
 After the Sunday morning service, when Nancy and I met him outside the church, he explained that this was a vestment Mother Maria herself had made for Father Dimitri.
 (Nancy recalled that Mother Maria had on occasion written with disdain about nuns who embroider vestments for the clergy.
 So much for saintly consistency!)